nibrasrakib/react-boilerplate/Readme.md

 Pages returns a view with increment and decrement button which are connected with Redux store.

+## Build Procedure

+* It will clean the build directory
+* It will copy the entire direcoty named static which resides in public folder

 ### If you have a user defined script named package.json, change in package.json and use yarn start [command].

 ## yarn install